EYE EXAMS AT Sobel Eyecare

 Dr. Sobel has extensive training and experience in the fitting of standard contact lenses as well as complicated contact lens fits, including irregular shaped eyes requiring contact lenses to see properly, such as Keratoconus patients.
 He also can fit patients needing prosthetic contact lenses.
 Sobel Eyecare works with a variety of contact lens vendors and labs to offer the widest choices available.

 I just had my yearly Eye Exam.
 Dr. Sobel and his Team is dedicated to their patients and ensuring that you get the best care possible.
 He is taking all the time needed to make sure your eyes are healthy and you are getting the perfect glasses/ contact lenses.
 His Team is very friendly and welcoming and it's always a pleasure to talk with them.

 I saw Dr. Sobel for redness and discharge in my left eye.
 He did a very thorough professional exam and effectively resolved my issue.
 He was highly knowledgeable, as well as very friendly and personable.
 Excellent and impressive overall experience, and would highly recommend as a family optometrist.

 Extremely thorough and professional.
 What distinguishes him from larger I care companies is the individual service.
 Not only does Dr. Sobel conduct a comprehensive exam but it’s very personal and it feels like concierge service.
 You’re not just a customer you’re family.

 Children.
 Specialists estimate that approximately 5% to 10% of pre-schoolers and 25% of school-aged children have vision issues.
-The American Optometric Association (AOA), recommends that all children have their eyes examined at 6 months of age, at age 3 and again before school starts.
+The American Optometric Association (AOA), recommends that all children age 3 and again before school starts.
 Children with no vision issues or risk factors for eye problems should have their eyes checked at least every two years throughout school.